Leadership & Service Awards

 The Most Improved Organization Award is awarded to a recognized student organization for an increase in active membership from the previous year, successful retention of members throughout the year, and increased presence or enhanced image on campus from the previous year.

 The Carol Willis Outstanding Advisor Award is presented to a recognized student organization advisor that encourages members to improve their leadership skills and empowers officers to carry out tasks and requirements for being a recognized student organization.
 This advisor has a clear understanding of the student’s needs, and is supportive and available to officers and members when needed.
 The recipient must have served as an advisor for a minimum of two years for an organization.(The award cannot be given to the same person two years in a row; 2013-2014 was Dale McConkey)

 The Outstanding Organization Team Award is presented to a group of officers who have worked well together and led their organization to a more productive year.
 This award is not about a president or a treasurer, but rather the collective efforts of all officers.

 Outstanding Organization Officer Award

 The Outstanding Organization Officer Award is presented to a recognized student organization officer that has held a position for at least one year.
 The officer should demonstrate commitment to the success of the organization, is available to members when needed, impacts the quality of the organization, and displays responsible and enthusiastic behavior.
-(The award cannot be given to the same person two years in a row; 2012-2013 was Markie Fleming and Rebecca Buglio)
+(The award cannot be given to the same person two years in a row; 2013-2014 was Kay Casto)